Formalizing contextuality in sequential scenarios: Discussion and conclusion

 where again $p^{\textup{err}}[BAB] = 0$ as long as OD and ND are respected.
 The following inequality holds:

 as we have:

 and by definition $\varepsilon \leq 0.5$, otherwise it just amounts to flipping the outcomes of the measurements and take $\varepsilon' = 1 - \varepsilon$.
-As a conclusion, we acknowledge that there are more approaches used in~\cite{guhne2010Compatibility} to account for errors.
-However, we have decided to restrict ourselves to the first one to give an example of how one can retrieve existing results with the framework we have developed in this paper.
+As a conclusion, we acknowledge that there are more approaches used in~\cite{guhne2010CompatibilityNoncontextualitySequential} to account for errors.
+However, we have decided to restrict ourselves to the first ones to give an example of how one can retrieve existing results with the framework we have developed in this paper.

-\paragraph*{Relation to~\cite{abramsky2023Combining}}
+\paragraph*{Relation to~\cite{abramsky2023CombiningContextualityCausality,searle2024CorrelationCombinatoricsCausal}}

-In a recent work Abramsky et al.~\cite{abramsky2023Combining} developed a framework for causal scenarios, with sequential measurements closely related to this work.
-The major differences are twofold, first we emphasize on hidden variable models, with state transformations and operational constraints which we develop.
-Second, we allow for repeated instruments, i.e. a sequence can have the same instrument multiple time, at the cost of getting away of the sheaf mathematical framework.
+In a recent work Abramsky et al.~\cite{abramsky2023CombiningContextualityCausality,searle2024CorrelationCombinatoricsCausal} developed a framework for causal scenarios, with sequential measurements closely related to this work.
+The major differences are twofold, first we emphasize on hidden variable models, with state transformations and operational assumptions.
+Second, we allow for repeated instruments, i.e. a sequence can have the same instrument multiple time, at the cost of getting away of the sheaf theoretic mathematical framework.
 Furthermore, in this paper, we investigate in more depth the notion of no-disturbance, and which constraints should one put on the HVMs in order to witness non-contextuality.
+On the other hand, we have not developed the sheaves and categorical approach at the moment which is why we believe that both works are likely complimentary, and it is left as an open avenue whether they can be unified in a more general framework.

-Yet we still believe that both works are likely complimentary, and it is left as an open avenue whether they can be unified in a more general framework.
+While our statement is centred around operational notions and HVMs, a different approach has been taken in Searle's thesis~\cite{searle2024CorrelationCombinatoricsCausal}, where instead they consider a finite memory of the past measurement settings and eventually outcomes, all of it within a sheaf theoretic approach.
+A central notion is in fact $\mathbb{K}_k$-loopback, which refers to the $k$ previous measurement settings being held in memory, a notion which we have not tackled in this work.
+Withal, we believe without formal proof, that our definition of a non-contextual hidden variable model for sequential scenario is equivalent to $k=0$ memory.
+Future interesting avenues would be to look at other operational notions that could motivate different $k$ values of $\mathbb{K}_k$-lookback, thus following up on the works on the memory cost of some correlations~\cite{hoffmann2018StructureTemporalCorrelations,kleinmann2011MemoryCostQuantum,budroni2019MemoryCostTemporal,budroni2019ContextualityMemoryCost,searle2024CorrelationCombinatoricsCausal}.
+We should add that Theorem~\ref{thm:induced_sequential_scenarios} is likely a special case of~\cite[Theorem 5.3.1]{searle2024CorrelationCombinatoricsCausal}, if we assume that in fact it corresponds to choosing the right value $k$ for the memory.